FireDynamics/LectureFireSimulation/book/content/modelling/02_fluids/03_turbulence.md

 # Turbulence

 Turbulence is one of the major scientific challenges.
-The mathematical description and experimental data related to fluid dynamics is known and available vor over one hundred years.
+The mathematical description and experimental data related to fluid dynamics are known and available for over one hundred years.

 “Turbulence is the most important unsolved problem of classical physics.”
 — Richard Feynman